|MEETING PLACE:||Behind Jack Knight Hall in Calaveras Big Trees State Park, 1170 CA-4, Arnold, CA 95223|

 We advise that you leave your valuables at home or in your private vehicle and take on the river only what’s absolutely necessary.
 We also recommend you leave dry shoes and clothing in your car to ensure a comfortable drive home.

-In reviewing your statement, you’ll note a $1/person/day donation to Friends of the River, a non-profit conservation organization dedicated to protecting California’s rivers, streams and watersheds.
+In reviewing your statement, you will note a $1/person/day donation to Friends of the River, a non-profit conservation organization dedicated to protecting California’s rivers, streams and watersheds.
 One-hundred percent of these funds go directly to Friends of the River, and your contribution is tax-deductible.
+See www.friendsoftheriver.org for more information.
 This donation is voluntary and may be removed from your invoice if you choose not to participate.
 Please notify our office to delete the donation from your balance.

 Calaveras Big Trees State Park